CH6832/polyglot-coding-playground/README.md

 ## :newspaper: About the project

 Polyglot Coding Playground is a comprehensive repository aimed at showcasing proficiency in various programming languages through implementations of algorithms, data structures, design patterns, coding challenges, and small projects.
 Whether you're a beginner looking to learn new languages or an experienced developer wanting to dive deeper into language syntax, this repository provides a valuable resource for exploration and learning.

-> [!NOTE]
-> In addition to the implementations themselves, the repository also includes documentation in the main programs of the projects.
-These documents provide insights into how the projects were built and what programs were used in their development.
-Specifically, the Python implementations offer detailed explanations on how the algorithms work.
+Detailed explanations on how the algorithms work can be found in the respective source code.

 ## :notebook: Content overview